What is Ecotourism? What are the guiding principles and purpose of ecotourism? Read here to know more

 - The expansion of the wildlife resource, which was once constrained by the hunting of many kings, has been aided by the creation of numerous wildlife areas and national parks.

-- Community-led eco-tourism initiatives have been launched in a number of Indian states and union territories, including Jammu and Kashmir, Nagaland, Kerala, Sikkim, and West Bengal.
+- Community-led eco-tourism initiatives have been launched in several Indian states and union territories, including Jammu and Kashmir, Nagaland, Kerala, Sikkim, and West Bengal.

-- Several communities in Ladakh have started homestay programmes for hikers and other tourists, with money raised going toward village development and conservation.
+- Several communities in Ladakh have started homestay programs for hikers and other tourists, with money raised going toward village development and conservation.

 - The Maharana Kumbha Common Interest Group established the “Green Village Project” in Khonoma village, close to Kohima, which includes nine BPL communities.
 The young people received visitor management training.
 The camp includes hiking, folk dances, camel and horseback riding, and more.